-1) Evaluations on LOC B: To begin with, the performance of TRIEDS when the receiver is on LOC B is studied.
+1) Evaluations on LOC B: To begin with, the performance of TRIEDS when the RX is on LOC B is studied.
 In Fig. 10, we show how the TRRS varies between different events.

-Due to the fact that door D5 and D6 are close to each other whereas they are far away to the receiver and the transmitter, the introduced changes in the multipath profiles of both of them are similar.
-Consequently, the resonance strength between states S_6 and S_7 is relatively higher than other offdiagonal elements, but it is still smaller than the diagonal ones in Fig. 10 that represent the in-class resonance strength.
-Similar phenomenon happens between states S_8 and S_9 .
+Due to the fact that door D5 and D6 are close to each other whereas they are far away to the RX and the TX, the introduced changes in the multipath profiles of both of them are similar.
+Consequently, the resonance strength between states S_6 and S_7 is relatively higher than other off-diagonal elements, but it is still smaller than the diagonal ones in Fig. 10 that